hms-networks/flexy-osisoft-connector/README.md

 Using FTP transfer the contents of the osisoft_connector directory to the /usr/ directory of your eWON via FTP.
 If successful you should have a css directory, js directory, config.html, ConnectorConfig.json, flexy-osisoft-connector.jar, and jvmrun located in the /usr/ directory of the Flexy.
 You must also follow all steps in the Certificates section below.

+### Tag's Configuration

+The tag's historical logs are the source for the data pushed to OSIsoft, so settings for your historical logging will effect what data can get sent to OSIsoft.
+Make sure you enable historical logging in your tag settings.
++ On the flexy web page, navigate to Tags -> values
++ On the web top left section of the page, switch the mode from view to setup
++ Click on your tag that you wish to configure, and click on edit
++ On the tag configuration panel scroll down and enable Historical Logging

+We suggest you make use of both the available historical logging settings: Logging Deadband and Logging Interval.
+More information on Logging DeadBand is listed below.

+#### Logging Deadband

+If you set a deadband of 1, then the tag value will need to change by a value of 1 or more before being logged.
+If Deadband is set to 2, the value needs to change by 2 or more before being logged.
+If you have logging deadband disabled (set to -1) we recommend you set the historical log's logging interval setting to something high if possible.
+Set the deadband to whatever your lowest unit of interest is.

 ### Running

 The application will start automatically on startup